calvindany/calvindany/README.md

 # Hi there, I'm Calvin Danyalson 👋

 I’m a passionate **Software Engineer** and a **fresh graduate** with a keen interest in web development.
 I love building applications and learning new technologies.
-Here are some of the skills and technologies I have worked with:
+Here are some of the languages and technologies I have worked with:

-## 💼 Skills
+## 💼 Arsenal
 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" height="40" alt="javascript logo"  />
   <img width="12" />